finchawin/Data-Science-Professional-Practice/README.md

 ## Executive Summary
 Historically, football predcitions have relied on subjective analysis by journalists and pundits, but recently more and more studies have incorporated Machine Learning algorithms to predict match outcomes and final standings of leagues and tournaments.

-This Study utilises match-level data sourced from ["Footballdata.co.uk"](https://www.football-data.co.uk/) to assess which mid-season features best predict final points, using a OLS linear regression model.
+This study utilises match-level data sourced from ["Footballdata.co.uk"](https://www.football-data.co.uk/) to assess which mid-season features best predict final points, using a OLS linear regression model.

 After selecting 5-midseason features and conducting hyperparameter tuning, Ridge regression was found to be the best model for predicting points, though the difference between models was not material.

 ### Looking forward
-Future model development would benefit from including more advanced football statistics such as expected goals XG, which may enhance predictive power of the model.
+Future model development would benefit from including more advanced football statistics such as expected goals **(XG)**, which may enhance predictive power of the model.
 <!-- This is a comment -->

 ## Data Preprocessing
-Data was extracted for Premier League Seasons from 2015/16 - 2024/25 using the `pd.read_csv()` function and then concatenated into a single dataframe using `pd.concat()`.
+Data was extracted for Premier League Seasons **2015/16 to 2024/25** using the `pd.read_csv()` function and then concatenated into a single dataframe using `pd.concat()`.
-Column consistency checks were performed to ensure that there would not be two columns that mean the same thing after concatenation.
+Column consistency checks were performed to ensure that there would not be two columns that meant the same thing after concatenation.

 The `len()` method was then utilised to ensure each season had 380 rows (The number of games in a premier league season).